oscar-bender-stone/honors-thesis/source/1_introduction.typ

 these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

-#todo[cite main claims about journals/research communities/etc as needed]
+#todo[cite main claims as needed.
+Also, should we go from knowledge to
+  information?]

-The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?
+As I learned about this paragraph, I wanted to ask: _can_ knowledge across disciplines be bridged together?

 // Publications have become more widely
 // available thanks to the internet.
 However, there are more challenges to storing